jadijadi/lpic1book/content/1044_manage_disk_quotas.md

 > You have to run `quotacheck` to update these data

-For copying one users limits to another user, use the `-p` switch:
+For copying one user's limits to another user, use the `-p` switch:

 ```text
 # edquota -p jadi newuser neweruser lastuser